Financial Planning

 Estate planning is uncomfortable on a number of levels, not the least being that few wish to spend time contemplating their own death.
 It’s important enough that it should be taken seriously, but complicated enough that it shouldn’t be done without help.

 It’s very wise for a couple to get advice from a financial professional when planning their legacy.
-Being on the same financial page is a major key to a successful marriage.
+Being on the same financial page is a major key to prosperous marriage and finances.
 At Asset Preservation Wealth & Tax, I like to initiate financial compatibility conversations with my soon-to-be or recently married clients.

 Stewart Willis is the founder and president of Asset Preservation Wealth & Tax, a financial planning firm in Phoenix, Arizona.
 Investment advisory services offered through Foundations Investment Advisors, LLC, an SEC registered investment adviser.